Skip to content

 An ongoing theme in practically all of our discussions about Jewish centric campaigns focuses on the core components that are precursors for a successful marketing strategy.
 These same foundational blocks also apply when planning an influencer campaign.
 This is true regardless of whether the influencer campaign is part of a broader marketing mix or acting as a standalone tactic.

 Identifying your optimal audience for the offering at hand is the priority.
 Once that has been accomplished, an intimate understanding of said audience should be undertaken.
 This will allow for the careful and well-grounded choice of the most effective and relevant influencer options.
-That is to say, which influencer captures the attention of the most significant share of your optimal audience.
+That is to say, which influencer captures the attention of the most significant share of your optimal audience?
 After selecting an influencer, strategic planning of specific objectives, messaging, and promotional details should focus on steering away from vanity metrics.

 So, what should be written off as “vanity metrics”?